MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 #### Comparison operators

+Comparison operators are typically used in conditional statements to check one or more values before doing something else.

 | Operator | Purpose                     | Example         |
 | :------- | :-------------------------- | :-------------- |
 | ==       | Equal to value              | `x = 2 == 2 `   |